paulstringer/OCSlimProject/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+- Xcode 7
+- Java 6 (required for Fitnesse)

 ## Installation

-CocoaSlim is available through [CocoaPods](http://cocoapods.org).
+CocoaSlimProject is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby